kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 **Evolution**
-I've TA'd one semester of this upper-division lecture/discussion course at the University of Texas at Austin.
+TA for one semester of this upper-division lecture/discussion course at the University of Texas at Austin.

 I led discussions on